 The Trap of Terminal Uniqueness

-September is Chronic Pain Awareness month - Which always makes me chuckle a bit, when literally every month is pain awareness when you live with chronic, persistent pain that affects us physically and mentally.
+September is Chronic Pain Awareness month - which always makes me chuckle a bit, when literally every month is pain awareness when you live with chronic, persistent pain that affects you physically and mentally.

 If you’re a chronic pain sufferer, you know pain affects everything you do and every part of you life, introducing an uninvited guest to every second you’re conscious.⁣ It affects every moment, decision, plan and dream.⁣ It affects your present and future, how you prioritize your days, and what you must fend off from your subconscious.

 This is obviously very challenging.
-But even harder than smiling and laughing the best I can through it, is being miserable, hopeless and defeated…Which I've done before.
+But even harder than smiling and laughing the best I can through it, is being miserable, hopeless and defeated…Which I have done before.

-My brain has been through a lot.
-Trauma, addiction, brain injury and neuroinflammation, nearly a hundred medications, electroconvulsive therapy…these experiences change you.
+My nervous system has been through a lot.
+Trauma, addiction, brain injury and neuroinflammation, nearly a hundred medications, electroconvulsive therapy, a lot of different types of pain…these experiences change you.
 But I can’t even blame pain all on that, though that is indeed the perfect brew of toxic stew for CRPS to develop.

 From a young age I was stressed.
 I bit my nails, had trichotillomania, was OCD.
 I was also very active.
 Always running around, jumping and super competitive and disciplined especially around things I loved.
 Hints of neurodivergence much?
 But I was hard working and excelled in school, so it was never looked at as an issue.
 I dealt with a lot of things a teenager should never have to, traumas and burdens that weren’t mine to bear.